LiemDQ/LiemDQ.github.io/content/posts/kantrowitz.md

 - I also found [this](https://www.hyperloopdesign.net/airflow) from a site called HyperloopDesign.net which claims that there is no Kantrowitz limit for Hyperloop pods.
 However, their explanation of the relevant physics seems very dubious[^5], so I'm not going to consider their argument further.

 ## So what is the Kantrowitz limit, really?
 Without a satisfactory explanation, I decided to read the [original 1945 paper](https://apps.dtic.mil/dtic/tr/fulltext/u2/b184216.pdf)[^1] by Kantrowitz and Donaldson.
-They were studying the design of diffusers (air intakes) for in supersonic air streams.
+They were studying the design of diffusers for supersonic air streams (i.e. air intakes for supersonic planes).
 In short, the Kantrowitz limit has to do with the stability of normal shocks in variable-area ducts when decelerating gases from supersonic to subsonic velocities.

 ### Choked flow: an explanation
 Let's do a brief aside and discuss the concept of choked flow, since it is rather critical to understanding the issue at hand.
 You can skip this section if you are already familiar with the relevant physics.

 Consider a gas flowing through a variable-area duct[^4].
 As the area of the duct shrinks, the gas must either speed up or compress (become denser) to maintain the same mass flow rate.
 The maximum speed that the gas can reach through a reduction in area is the speed of sound.
-Once this speed is reached, any further reduction in area cannot increase the speed further (and in fact the gas will always reach Mach 1 at the vena contracta, or point with the smallest cross-sectional area, as long as this area is below the crticial area).
+Once this speed is reached, any further reduction in area cannot increase the speed further (and in fact the gas will always reach Mach 1 at the vena contracta, or point with the smallest cross-sectional area, as long as this area is below the critical area).

 ![Example of choked flow](/img/kantrowitz/subsonic_choke_no_accel.png "Flow through a converging duct, right at the point where the flow chokes (throat velocity has reached Mach 1).")